lorint/brick/README.md

 Post Load (1.6ms)  SELECT "posts".* FROM "posts" INNER JOIN "user_posts" ON "user_posts"."post_id" = "posts"."id" INNER JOIN "users" ON "users"."id" = "user_posts"."user_id" WHERE "users"."id" = $1 AND "user_posts"."liked" = $2 ORDER BY "posts"."id" ASC  [["id", 5], ["liked", true]]
 ```

-As well, some aspects of the Zeitwerk autoloader get enhanced so that everything operates more consistently when classes are nested in multiple modules.
-Here is a [video demonstrating default snags and how Brick fixes them](https://user-images.githubusercontent.com/5301131/235632564-95f28f7e-854c-417c-b00e-078c4fe8e7f3.mp4).
-More background about this specific example can be found in [this Reddit post](https://www.reddit.com/r/rails/comments/134o6nr/why_does_pryzeitwerk_have_issues_loading/).
+The Brick notices when some other gems are present and makes use of them.
+For instance, if your

-The Brick notices when some other gems are present and makes use of them -- most notably
+database uses composite primary keys and you are using Rails 7.0 or older, you'll want to add
-**[composite_primary_keys](https://github.com/composite-primary-keys/composite_primary_keys)** which allows very tricky databases to function.
+the **[composite_primary_keys](https://github.com/composite-primary-keys/composite_primary_keys)** gem so that belongs_to and has_many associations will function.
 (Try out the [Adventureworks](https://github.com/lorint/AdventureWorks-for-Postgres) sample database to see this in action.)
 Already when tables and columns are not named in accordance
 with Rails' conventions, The Brick does quite a bit to accommodate.
-But to get
+But to get primary and
-multiple-column primary and foreign keys to work, then **composite_primary_keys** is
+foreign keys with multiple columns to work then either use Rails 7.1 or newer, or add the
-required.
-Just bundle it in and The Brick will leverage this gem.
+**composite_primary_keys** gem.

 Brick adds **CSV** and **Google Sheets** export links when it sees that the **[duty_free](https://github.com/lorint/duty_free)** gem is present.